Mettice/Opsyde/readme.md

 ---

 <p align="center">
-  Made with ❤️ by the OpSyde team
+  Made with ❤️ by the Nodai team
 </p>

 # CrewBuilder Frontend